aniru-dh21/Basic-Authentication-Flask/README.md

 ## Libraries

 - <ins>Flask</ins> is a simple, easy-to-use microframework for Python that helps you build scalable and secure web applications.
+- <ins>Flask-Login</ins> provides user session management for Flask.
+It handles the common tasks of logging in, logging out, and remembering users' sessions over extended periods of time.